jacobian/django-buildbots/README.rst

 they will soon.

 The master config is here mostly for others to look at for example.
-The useful but is in the slave.
+The useful bit is in the slave.

 .. _zc.buildout: http://pypi.python.org/pypi/zc.buildout
 .. _collective.buildbot: http://pypi.python.org/pypi/zc.buildout